 Strengthen your financial health with long-term care insurance.

-Long-term care insurance offers a method to help pay for extended at-home, assisted living or nursing home care expenses.
+Long-term care insurance offers a method to help pay for extended care expenses.

-Assumes a 4% annual increase, which is the five-year annual inflation rate for nursing homes.
+*Assumes a 3% annual increase, which is the five-year annual inflation rate across a spectrum of long-term care services.
 This is a hypothetical illustration only.

 What should you consider before you purchase long-term care insurance?